-- 1. Strengthen the Group's risk management culture. - 2.
-Facilitate the identification of significant risks of the Group and recommend and /or implement suitable policies and controls. - 3.
-Review significant risks of the Group through an annual risk assessment with division heads. - 4.
-Review and recommend appropriate internal controls and policies. - 5.
-Develop internal audit plan.
+- 1. Promote and strengthen the Group's risk management culture. - 2.
+Facilitate the identification of significant risks of the Group and recommend and /or implement suitable policies and controls.

+3. Review significant risks of the Group through an annual risk assessment with division heads.

+4. Review and recommend appropriate internal controls and policies.

+5. Develop internal audit plan.